jjvanzon/JJs-Reference-Architecture/api.md

 #### Strings instead of Embedded Resources

-*(This feature might not be available in the JJ.Framework.)*
+*(This feature might not be available in the `JJ.Framework`.)*

-It is not recommended to use SQL strings in your code.
-But it is possible all the same using the following:
+It is not recommended to use `SQL` strings in your code.
+But it is possible all the same using code like this:

 ```cs
 ISqlExecutor sqlExecutor = NHibernateSqlExecutorFactory.CreateSqlExecutor(SqlSourceTypeEnum.String, session);